gopasspw/gopass/ARCHITECTURE.md

 returned from `exit.Error()` carry both a human-readable message and a numeric exit code so that callers and scripts can distinguish failure modes.

+The numeric values of all exit codes are **stable** — they are assigned as explicit integer constants and must never be renumbered.
+The full table, along with per-command breakdowns, is documented in [docs/exit-codes.md](docs/exit-codes.md).
+Run `gopass --exit-codes` to print the table at any time.

 ### `internal/backend`

 `gopass` is built around the concept of multiple independent password stores